Our cookies

 UFAW History with Garden Bird Health Research

-Professor James Kirkwood began investigating the infectious diseases that affect garden birds in Great Britain in the early 1990s whilst he worked at the Zoological Society of London.
+Professor James Kirkwood, a former CEO of UFAW, began investigating the infectious diseases that affect garden birds in Great Britain in the early 1990s whilst he worked at the Zoological Society of London.
 In 1998, as UFAW Chief Executive and Scientific Director (1996 - 2014) he co- authored advice on how to minimise the risk of infectious diseases when feeding garden birds (Available online at: https://www.ufaw.org.uk/animal-welfare-publications/infectious-diseases-of-garden-birds---minimising-the-risks.).

 • Undertake a major garden bird health surveillance and research project.